What is the IB Middle Years Programme (MYP)?

 The MYP consists of eight subject groups: language acquisition, language and literature, individuals and societies, sciences, mathematics, arts, physical and health education, and design.
 Student study is supported by a minimum of 50 hours of instruction per subject group in each academic year.
 In years 4 and 5, students have the option to take courses from six of the eight subject groups, which provides greater flexibility.

-The MYP: a unique approach, relevant for a global society.
+The Middle Years Programme: a unique approach, relevant for a global society

 The MYP aims to help students develop their personal understanding, their emerging sense of self and responsibility in their community.